Suicide Risk and Prevention for Kentucky Nurses

 IMPACTS OF SUICIDE

 Despite increasing awareness that suicide is preventable, suicide continues to be a major health problem in the United States and around the world.
-In 2020, suicide was the 12th leading cause of death for all ages in the United States, and in 2021 suicides totaled 48,183 (CDC, 2022a, Stone et al., 2021).

 Certain groups are at higher risk for suicide than others.
-In 2021, these included:

 - By sexual orientation: Suicide risk was three to six times greater for lesbian, gay, and bisexual adults than for heterosexual adults, with suicidality highest among transgender youth (Austin et al., 2022; Ramchand, 2022).